gin-gonic/gin/README.md

 Gin is a web framework written in Go (Golang).
 It features a martini-like API with performance that is up to 40 times faster thanks to [httprouter](https://github.com/julienschmidt/httprouter).
 If you need performance and good productivity, you will love Gin.

+NOTICE: You cannot make a typical REST API because you WILL run into wildcard conflicts.
+Use at your OWN risk!

 ## Contents

 - [Gin Web Framework](#gin-web-framework)